...

 Gum Plant Scientific Facts

-4. Environment: Native to the northwest American coast, it grows in salty soils and marshes.
-Very common in California.
+- Environment: Native to the northwest American coast, it grows in salty soils and marshes.
+It is widespread in California.

-5. Description: Vivacious plant of the Compositae family, growing up to 80 cm high, with flower clusters resembling those of daisies.
-Its stem and leaves are impregnated with a sticky resin.
+- Description: This vibrant plant of the Compositae family grows up to 80 cm high.
+Its flower clusters resemble those of daisies.
+The stem and leaves are impregnated with sticky resin.
 The plant has a soothing aroma and mildly sour taste.

 How to use Gum Plant

-1. Infusion with a teaspoonful of flower clusters per cup of water.
-The usual dose for adults is three cups a day and for children half the adult dose.
+- Infusion with a teaspoonful of flower clusters per cup of water.
+The usual dose for adults is three cups a day, and for children, half the adult dose.

-2. Syrup: It is usually prepared in pharmacies with 5% of fluid extract.
+- Syrup: It is usually prepared in pharmacies with 5% fluid extract.
 Drink two or three spoonfuls a day.

 Another Gum Plant Species